vmnomad/hundred_days_of_k8s/website/content/resources.md

 Here you can find useful resources to support you during #100Daysofk8s journey.
-This includes popupar trainings and different ways to connect with K8s community, seek help and support others.
+This includes popular training courses and different ways to connect with K8s community, seek help and support others.

-<span style="font-size:14px;">*The list will be updated on a regular basis as I progress through this challenge.</span>
+<span style="font-size:14px;">*The list will be updated regularly as I progress through this challenge.</span>

 &nbsp;

-### **Official Trainings**
+### **Official Training Courses**

 * [Containers Fundamentals (LFS253)](https://training.linuxfoundation.org/training/containers-fundamentals/)

-    Understanding docker containers (or any other container runtimes) is an essential skill for learning kubernetes.
+    Understanding docker containers (or any other container runtimes) is an essential skill for learning Kubernetes.

 * [Introduction to Kubernetes (LFS158)](https://training.linuxfoundation.org/training/introduction-to-kubernetes/)

     It is a good place to start learning containers if you have zero experience with K8s.
-    This is a free training available on the popular education platform [edx.org](https://www.edx.org/course/introduction-to-kubernetes).
+    This is free training available on the popular education platform [edx.org](https://www.edx.org/course/introduction-to-kubernetes).

 * [Kubernetes Fundamentals (LFS258)](https://training.linuxfoundation.org/training/kubernetes-fundamentals/)